facebookresearch/habitat-sim/docs/pages/image-extractor.rst

 `Basic Usage`_
 --------------

 Once the user instantiates an ImageExtractor object, they can index into it like a normal python list, or use slicing.
 Indexing returns a dictionary containing the images specified by the 'output' argument to the ImageExtractor constructor.
 All datasets support the use of "rgba" and "depth" outputs.
 For semantic outputs, you should use a dataset that supports semantic annotation (e.g. the Matterport3D dataset).
+Below we use all outputs from the HM3D dataset.

+If using the HM3D dataset with semantic images, you need to provide both the scene_filepath (a .glb file) and a scene_dataset_config_file (a json) to the ImageExtractor.
+If you don't need semantic output, you can just provide the scene_filepath.

 .. code:: py